-On the basis of legal precedents in 2014, Dutch legislation must provide the option to also permit fiscal unity via a foreign company.
-Prior to the amendment to the law to be implemented in 2015 approving policy has been published where on certain conditions it is possible to also form a fiscal unit between:
+On the basis of legal precedents in 2014, Dutch legislation had to provide the option to also permit fiscal unity via a foreign company.
+Prior to the existing law approving policy had therefore been published where on certain conditions it was possible to also form a fiscal unit between:

 - a Dutch parent company and a Dutch sub-subsidiary with a foreign intermediate company established in an EU/EEA member state; - between two Dutch sister companies with a foreign parent company established in an EU/EEA member state.
+This extension of fiscal unity has now been codified.